-Furthermore, in 2021 the Group purchased 900 new sows as part of its herd rejuvenation efforts and started reconstruction of the second stage of the pig-breeding complex, which will allow the Group to further increase its production capacity.
-Plans for the second stage include 10 workshops for a total of 58 thousand heads.
+In 2021, the Group purchased 900 new sows as part of its herd rejuvenation efforts and started reconstruction of the second stage of the pig-breeding complex, which will allow the Group to further increase its production capacity.
+And in October 2022, the Group put into operation a new fattening shop for 2,340 pigs.